Sign up for our newsletters

 Be the first to read our latest articles and Notifications.

 If you’re planning to live with your dog in Dubai, it’s important to know that not every community allows pets.
 Most villa communities are dog-friendly, but apartments?
-That depends on the building management.
+That really depends on the building management.
 Always double-check before signing a lease, and don’t rely on estate agents to tell you the full story.
-Trust me, I know people who’ve been there!
-They moved in, only to find “no pets allowed” signs everywhere, which caused a lot of stress and fines, and they had to plan an early exit because of it.
+Trust me, I know people who’ve been there, they moved in, only to find “no pets allowed” signs everywhere, which led to stress, fines, and an early exit.

 Even if your building allows dogs, the surrounding area might not be so welcoming.
-For instance, when we lived at the Delta Hotel in JBR, we could walk our dog all over.
+For example, when we lived at the Delta Hotel in JBR, we could walk our dog everywhere.
 But just a short stroll away in the Marina, dogs weren’t allowed on the main boulevard.
 So, research is key when finding the right home for your dog in Dubai.

 Pet-Friendly Villa/Townhouse Areas: